Last updated on October 14, 2025

 Account Settings

-Most of the options in this menu take you to Wizards of the Coast's webpage – in particular, your Account Preferences take you to WotC's site, which probably asks you to log in (with the same email and password that you log into the game)…
+Most of the options in this menu take you to Wizards of the Coast's webpage – in particular, your Account Preferences take you to WotC's site, which requires you to log in (with the same email and password that you log into the game)…

 … and then takes you to the screen shown below, where you can edit a couple of profile details: